 - The winner will be chosen at random

-- The giveaway runs for 2 weeks and ends on Monday 9th February 2015 at midnight
+- The giveaway runs for 2 weeks and ends on Monday 15th June 2015 at midnight

 - The winner will be notified by e-mail within 7 days of the draw ending and must confirm their acceptance of the prize by e-mail within 3 days or the prize will be allocated to another winner.

-- Any duplicate or automated entries will disqualify the entrant from this giveaway.
+- The giveaway is restricted to one entry per individual and any duplicate or automated entries will disqualify the entrant from this giveaway.

 You’ll also find our sister blog with tips on how to build a successful travel blog at My Blogging Journey